 Regardless of the firm’s current performance, unless the potential buyer can get excited about the future of the firm and the ability to add value to the buyer’s clients, employees, and capacities, you will be hard pressed to close a deal that isn’t perceived as a “turn-around” attempt.
 Strategic buyers can bring an open mind to the table and can get excited about how the firms may be able to work together.
 But they should not be expected to fill in all the pieces themselves.
 Instead, buyers should be ready to answer what they do exceptionally well, how they can take that model and apply it to other companies, and why the employees and clients of the seller would be happy to be part of the buyer’s enterprise.

 Leaders of both firms need to talk constantly, respond immediately, and remember throughout the process the “big idea” that got them talking in the first place.
 That “big idea” – the overarching value proposition that drove the decision to pursue M&A – can be a link that binds firms when the negotiation gets tough.

 Jamie Claire Kiser is Zweig Group’s director of M&A services.
 Contact her at email@example.com.

-This article is from issue 1158 of The Zweig Letter.
+This article is from issue 1163 of The Zweig Letter.
 Interested in more management advice every week from Mark Zweig, the Zweig Group team, and a talented list of other guest writers?
-Click here for to get a free trial of The Zweig Letter.
+Click here to subscribe or get a free trial of The Zweig Letter.